jmeulemans/distributed/distributed_sort/README.md

 Important attributes:

-* handler- handles requests from server
+* `handler`- handles requests from server

-* runningProcess - a map from ids to threads for redundant subtasks to be killed
+* `runningProcess` - a map from ids to threads for redundant subtasks to be killed

 Important Functions:

 Main body

-* registerRunnable - private method to set up a compute node
+* `registerRunnable` - private method to set up a compute node

 ComputeNodeServerHandler

-* sort - performs the sort of the chunk it receives and writes to a new file
+* `sort` - performs the sort of the chunk it receives and writes to a new file

-* merge -  performs a merge of the files received and writes to a new file
+* `merge` -  performs a merge of the files received and writes to a new file

-* notifyOfJob - tests to see if the compute node will fail for this job, and if it will, sets a random time interval for it to fail at, so it can fail during either a sort or a merge
+* `notifyOfJob` - tests to see if the compute node will fail for this job, and if it will, sets a random time interval for it to fail at, so it can fail during either a sort or a merge

-* getInfoFromNode - returns the node information to the server
+* `getInfoFromNode` - returns the node information to the server

 ServerClient

-* registerNode - sends ip and port to the server so the server knows how to contact the compute node.
+* `registerNode` - sends ip and port to the server so the server knows how to contact the compute node.

 **Performance:**